taobaup/Algorithms/Code/1-Array&String.md

 LintCode 8.
 Rotate String
 >Rotate String
-Given a string and an offset, rotate string by offset. (rotate from left to right)
+Given a string and an offset, rotate string by offset. (rotate from left toright) Example
-Example
 Given "abcdefg"
-for offset=0, return "abcdefg"
+for offset=0, return "abcdefg" for offset=1, return "gabcdef"
 ```
 class Solution {
 public: